top of page

 Our Local Choruses

-ACS believes in working with other local choruses, and several have joined us in special presentations: St. Paul's Lutheran Church Choir under director Kathleen Cartlage (for Josef Haydn's Creation); Bound to Sing, an auditioned boys' choir under the direction of James Bennett, shown in rehearsal at left, (for Rutter's Mass of the Children); and South Boundary men's chorus.
-We have also been joined by several local high school choir programs including the South Aiken High School Concert Choir and the North Augusta High School Choir.
+ACS believes in working with other local choruses, and several have joined us in special presentations.
+We have also been joined by several local high school choir programs including the Aiken County Honors Choir.

 Our Local Orchestras